End of Year Sale - Up to $65K off - Ends Dec. 31st

 Methods of Soil Reclamation

-There are numerous Biological, Chemical and Biogeochemical processes are employed to execute Soil Reclamation through Pedogenesis.
-Methods used for soil reclamation depend on the quality of the soil and objective of soil reclamation.
+There are numerous biological, chemical, and biogeochemical processes employed to execute soil reclamation through pedogenesis.
+Methods used for soil reclamation depend on the quality of the soil and the objective of soil reclamation.
 Different types of soils include:

 • Arid land